 The same email can also be used to request a tour of Palazzo Koch's art treasures.

-The Bank of Italy will reply promptly by e-mail and will then send a letter of confirmation to the school by certified email.
+The Bank of Italy will reply promptly by e-mail.
 The school should send a list of participants by email at least one week before the visit.